sghpjuikit/player/app/skins/README.md

 - The skin can refer to external files (like images).
 It is recommended to put all required files into the same directory as skin's css file

-### Widget skin
+#### Widget skin

-Some parts of the application or external widgets and the like can use their own skins.
-Those must be located in the widget or module's respective directory.
-If the skin is named `skin.css` it is automatically picked up.
-Otherwise, developer of those modules must manually specify/load those css files in code or .
+Widgets support providing their own styling.
+Place`skin.css` in the widget root directory for it to be automatically monitored and applied.
+Otherwise, developer must load the stylesheet on his own in the widget's code:
+`root.stylesheets += (location/"skin.css").toURI().toASCIIString()`

 #### Extending